- Beauty Glossary

 Just like any ecosystem, the skin's microbiome can become damaged when exposed to chemicals, intense exfoliation and harsh soaps.
 If it is damaged, don't worry, there are ways for it to be repaired, and they're not too strenuous.

 A healthy diet, sweating through exercise and constant hydration (with your skin and body) naturally improve the health of your skin's microbiome.
-To aid the healing process, add microbiome-friendly products and probiotics rich in aloe vera and coconut derived ingredients to your routine.
+To aid the healing process, add microbiome-friendly products and probiotics rich in aloe vera and coconut derived ingredients to your routine, such as eye creams, cleansers and serums.
 It's also worth avoiding harsh soaps and hand sanitisers.

 Are there any side effects to using microbiome skin care products?